-WWE Rumors: Brock Lesnar To ‘Miss SummerSlam,’ Might Not Be Back Till ‘Later In The Year,’ Per ‘PWInsider’
+WWE Rumors: Brock Lesnar To Miss ‘SummerSlam,’ Might Not Be Back Until ‘Later In The Year,’ Per ‘PWInsider’

 — Michael Singer (@caesars420) June 30, 2018

 As of this writing, it remains unknown if Brock Lesnar has entered the USADA pool, but if he hasn’t as of Friday, that could mean he won’t be able to compete in the UFC for the remainder of the year, according to Meltzer’s colleague, Bryan Alvarez.
-In theory, that could hint at more WWE dates to come, but based on what’s been said in the WWE rumor mill as of late, the chances of Lesnar reigning as Universal Champion for well over 500 days appear to be increasing, as he remains absent from both WWE television and pay-per-view.
+In theory, that could hint at more WWE dates to come, but based on what’s been said in the WWE rumor mill as of late, the chances of Lesnar reigning as Universal Champion for well over 500 days appear to be increasing, as he remains absent from both WWE television and pay-per-views.